-A night full of zzz’s is vital for physical health.
+A full night’s sleep is vital for physical health.
 Your body uses your sleeping hours to repair the muscle fibers you break down during strength training.
 Sleep is also involved in improving the strength of your heart and blood vessels, two very, very important parts of your body.

-Aside from physical help, sleep also helps your brain form new pathways that help you remember and retain information.
-A good snooze makes it easier to pay attention to life’s important details and aids in learning and decision-making.
+Aside from physical health, sleep also helps your brain form new pathways that aid in remembering and retaining information.
+A good snooze makes it easier to pay attention to life’s important details and improves your learning and decision-making skills.

-Losing even one to two hours a sleep over a couple of nights can affect your ability to function at its optimal level.
+Losing even one to two hours of sleep over a couple of nights can affect your ability to function at its optimal level.

 What Lack of Sleep Does to Your Body